 What about family members?

-In general, only family members who are legally resident in the UK by 29 March 2019 will be able to apply for the new status.
+The family members of those who arrived before 31 December 2020 are covered by the Draft Agreement.
+In general, only family members who are legally resident in the UK by this date will be able to apply for the new status.
 But family members as defined under Directive 2004/38/EC will be able to arrive after that date so long as the relationship existed before that date and there is evidence of this.
 In this group are:

-- pre-existing spouses
+- pre-existing spouse

 - civil partner